SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 kubectl apply -f configmap.yaml -n dapr-sample
 ```

-### Implement the App
+### Implement the Application

 As the focus of the sample is to deploy a custom resource to Kyma we will not go into the depth of the implementation here, we will just shortly highlight how the interaction with Dapr works from the code.

-To implement the business logic we provided three functions i.e. *Azure Functions* that give us the three endpoints.
+To implement the business logic we provided three functions i.e. *Azure Functions* in TypeSCript that give us the three endpoints.
 The code is contained in the following directories:

 * `DaprWishListMessage`: this function contains the logic to add a wish to the wishlist (including the constraint to put only three on one list) for a given key and and is available via the path `/api/wishlistentry/{key}` for `POST` requests.
 * `DaprWishListReport`: this function contains the logic to get the wishes on a list for a specific key and is available via the path `/api/wishlist/{key}` for `GET` requests.